PROJECT · TOK0 / FIELD COMPRESSION UNIT

 tok0 profile run "<command>"

-Output reports raw size, compressed size, savings %, total pipeline time, and per-stage time.
-Use this when a specific compressor feels slow.
+Prints raw size, compressed size, savings %, total pipeline time, per-stage time.
+Use it when a specific compressor feels slow.

 tok0 profile # aggregate over the last 30 days

-Identifies the slowest compressors in your actual workload — useful when deciding what to optimize.
+Shows the slowest compressors in your actual workload, ordered by cumulative time.
+Useful when deciding what to optimize.

 Memory

-tok0 uses ~6 MB resident at steady state (binary + libc + small heap).
+tok0 sits at ~6 MB resident at steady state (binary + libc + small heap).
 Active compression peaks at ~11 MB on the largest fixtures we test against (50 KB Docker build output).

 If you see >50 MB resident, it’s almost certainly the SQLite meter database with millions of rows.
 Check: